CMU-CREATE-Lab/drilling-data-tools/README.md

 Data for Arkansas, Kentucky, Mississippi, Nebraska, and Oklahoma wells comes from the National Oil and Gas Gateway.
 Data for Maryland's gas wells is provided by FracTracker.
 Data for the Osage Reservation in Oklahoma is not included at this time.
 This data includes near-shore developments for wells included in the state dataset and within 25 km of the shore.
 The data does not include other off-shore drilling activity.
 The data includes wells drilled through March 20, 2018.

-The well data can be explored at https://cmu-create-lab.github.io/drilling-data-tools/national-database/wells.html
+The well data can be explored at [https://cmu-create-lab.github.io/drilling-data-tools/wells.html](https://cmu-create-lab.github.io/drilling-data-tools/wells.html)

+An experimental version showing the timing of new drilling is here: [https://cmu-create-lab.github.io/drilling-data-tools/wells-decay.html](https://cmu-create-lab.github.io/drilling-data-tools/wells-decay.html)

 # Instructions for Updating the Data